 California Engineering Contractors, Inc. (CEC) recognized as one of the West Coast’s most reputable and reliable heavy construction contractors, regularly and successfully tackles difficult, complex projects with skill and apparent ease, consistently delivering top-quality work on time and within budget.
 The company’s well known focus on technically demanding and schedule-driven projects has characterized CEC since it opened its doors for business in 1972.

 Mushroom Networks was tasked to solve a major pain point for CEC, which was slow Internet connectivity that severely impacted company operations.
-Legacy T-1 lines with limited 1.54Mbps of available bandwidth connected corporate headquarters (housing all major file and license servers) to offsite branch offices.
-As CEC grew in size, the T-1’s were simply not adequate enough to handle the growing mountain of data stemming from new contracts, CAD/CAM renderings, and thousands of files associated with large projects.
+Legacy DIA (Direct Internet Access) lines with limited available bandwidth connected corporate headquarters (housing all major file and license servers) to offsite branch offices.
+As CEC grew in size, the DIA lines were simply not adequate to handle the growing mountain of data stemming from new contracts, CAD/CAM renderings, and thousands of files associated with large projects.

-A key issue facing businesses who house key data in central locations or even at offsite data centers is the provisioning of the broadband connection which determines how much bandwidth is available to transfer the information.
+A key issue facing businesses that house critical data in central locations or even at offsite data centers is the provisioning of the broadband connection which determines how much bandwidth is available to transfer the information.
 If the connection is too slow, business operations can be adversely affected and implementing a direct physical link between offices with MPLS or fiber is not economically feasible.